20 Christmas Europe Breaks For Every Budget

 18. Prague: Sip Svařák, See Snow

-My favourite thing to do there during the winter is to buy a cup of svařák (warm red mulled wine) from a booth for about a euro and take a wintry walk across Charles Bridge, marvelling at the old historical houses along the river’s edge.
+A popular thing to do there during the winter is to buy a cup of svařák (warm red mulled wine) from a booth for about a euro and take a wintry walk across Charles Bridge, looking at the old historical houses along the river’s edge.

 Or you can curl up in a café with a view of the Vltava river with a cup of coffee and a Kafka book and watch the snowfall.

-Ah, winter! <—- Yet another Christmas market break, so many to choose from!
+Ah, winter! <—- Yet another Christmas market break; there are so many choices!

 By Allison | Eternal Arrival